Leadership

 Interested applicants must submit:

-- A short (100 word maximum) statement describing your current (or accepted) leadership position
+- A short (100 word maximum) statement describing your current, new (or accepted) leadership opportunity/position

 - A short (100 word maximum) statement of your career goals